kactus-io/kactus/README.md

 and fill out the template to provide us with enough information to investigate further.

-## How can I contribute to Kactus?
+## :cactus: How can I contribute to Kactus?

 The [CONTRIBUTING.md](./CONTRIBUTING.md) document will help you get setup and familiar with the source.
 The [documentation](docs/) folder also contains more